awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-limits.md

 | File descriptors | 1,024 |
 | Execution processes/threads | 1,024 |

 Limits for other services, such as AWS Identity and Access Management, Amazon CloudFront \(Lambda@Edge\), and Amazon Virtual Private Cloud, can impact your Lambda functions\.
-For more information, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and [Using AWS Lambda with Other Services](lambda-services.md)\.
+For more information, see [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and [Using AWS Lambda with other services](lambda-services.md)\.